 Performances for people with hearing loss

 For information, please call: (212) 912-9770 or visit www.tdf.org.

-There is an accessible restroom is available in The Time Hotel directly adjacent to the theatre at 224 West 49th Street.
+An accessible restroom is available in The Time Hotel directly adjacent to the theatre at 224 West 49th Street.
 A member of the theatre staff will be more than happy to guide guests needing an accessible restroom to The Time Hotel.↑ back to the top